PasHyde/relate/README.md

 # relate

 Relate is open source python package to estimate the similarities between strings (texts) using k-shingling and string metrics.
-The package takes plain text file as input and return a symmetric matrix that can be used for hierachical clustering or phylogenetic analysis to ivestigate the relationships between different versions of a text.
+It takes plain text file as input and return a symmetric matrix that can be used for hierachical clustering or phylogenetic analysis to ivestigate the relationships between different versions of a text.

 The modules included in relate can be used together or separately.